Li-Steven-pro/ProductHuntFrontend/README.md

 # ProductHuntFrontend

-Frontend application to retieve products from a specific day.
+Frontend application which retieves products from a specific day.
 It displays a list of product and a chart (products/topic)

 ## Prerequisites